-- 8.8 Functions which a licensed EMT-P is authorized to perform based on his/her training include advanced emergency medical care as defined in the State of Rhode Island Prehospital Care Protocols and Standing Orders. - 8.9 Responsibilities which a licensed EMT-P must assume include all the responsibilities of an EMT-C listed in section 8.6 above, and in addition to those duties necessary to discharge his/her functions as an EMT-P.
+- 8.8 Functions which a licensed EMT-P is authorized to perform based on his/her training include advanced emergency medical care as defined in the State of Rhode Island Prehospital Care Protocols and Standing Orders [Reference 6]. - 8.9 Responsibilities which a licensed EMT-P must assume include all the responsibilities of an EMT-C listed in §8.6 of these Regulations, and in addition to those duties necessary to discharge his/her functions as an EMT-P.